-America's Economic Security Programs Reduce Poverty, Help Children Thrive, and Support Work of research, are substantial reductions in poverty, improvements in the ability of low-income families and individuals to meet basic needs such as health and nutrition, and lifelong enhancements to children's health and economic success.
+America's Economic Security Programs Reduce Poverty, Help Children Thrive, and Support Work

+The key benefits of today's federal economic security programs, according to a large and growing body of research, are substantial reductions in poverty, improvements in the ability of low-income families and individuals to meet basic needs such as health and nutrition, and lifelong enhancements to children's health and economic success.
 While there are many ways to define the core group of economic security programs, in summarizing this research, I will focus on three groups of means-tested programs that are often identified as part of the national safety net.
-The largest and most widely available elements of the safety net for low-income individuals and families are Medicaid (and the closely related Children's Health Insurance Program or CHIP), the Supplemental Nutrition Assistance Program (SNAP), and the Earned Income Tax Credit (EITC) and refundable Child Tax Credit (CTC).
+The largest and most widely available elements of the safety net for low-income individuals and families are Medicaid (and the closely related Children's Health Insurance Program or CHIP), SNAP, and the Earned Income Tax Credit (EITC) and refundable Child Tax Credit (CTC).
 Another group of income- and work-support programs, including cash assistance from the Temporary Assistance for Needy Families (TANF) block grant, housing subsidies, and child care subsidies, provide important supports to those who are able to receive them, but capped spending limits their reach.
 A third group of programs, such as the Workforce Innovation and Opportunity Act, which received a bipartisan Congressional reauthorization in 2014, and the Higher Education Act do not provide direct income support, but help workers obtain the skills they need to advance in the labor market.